gvwilson/sensibleadventures/cloudherd/cloudherd.md

 ocean, whose outer shore, the Worldrim, rises up to hold that sweet speck of life as a child might cup a drop of water in her hand.*

-*Cherne's history began with the Pilot Angels, and nearly ended with them as well.
+*Cherne's history began with the Pilots, and nearly ended with them as well.
 Powerful and inhuman, their reign ended in a long Mutiny that scarred the moon, turned Lake Karaband into a sea of glass, and littered the land with strange magic.
-When it was over the Pilot Angels were gone, leaving the world to carry on as best it could.*
+When it was over the Pilots were gone, leaving the world to carry on as best it could.*

 *Now look there, in the north, where the Brumoso Mountains rise above